vlcty/tls_certificate_expiration_check/README.md

 That's it.
 Pretty simple.
 Reload or restart icinga2 and check the result in your browser.

+# Possible arguments

+The CheckCommand and the plugin accept various arguments:

+CheckCommand Variable | Plugin Argument | Description tls_address | --address | The address of the server
+tls_port | --port | The port to connect to.
+Default: 443
+tls_hostname | --hostname | The hostname which should be sent as SNI tls_common_name | --common-name | The command name of the certificate tls_file | --file | Path to the file tls_warn | --warn | Amount of days left until certificate expires.
+Default: 21
+tls_crit | --crit | Amount of days left until certificate expires.
+Default: 14
+tls_openssl | --openssl | Path to the openssl binary.
+Default: /usr/bin/openssl

+Hint: Not every parameter has to be set.

 # Examples

 Note: The CheckCommand is always the same.